fusion44/fort-bitcoin-gql/README.md

 # Bitcoin CLI GraphQL API

 The GraphQL server for the Fort Bitcoin project.
+This server aims to make it simpler to run and manage a Bitcoin full node and multiple Lightning nodes for multiple users.

+There is an [App](https://github.com/fusion44/fort-bitcoin-app) in development to accompany the component.

 ## Prerequisites